juev/awesome-stars/README.md

 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [outline/outline](https://github.com/outline/outline) – The fastest wiki and knowledge base for growing teams.
-Beautiful, feature rich, and markdown compatible.
+Beautiful, realtime, feature rich, and markdown compatible.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Roadmap to becoming a developer in 2022
 - [tjhorner/archivebox-exporter](https://github.com/tjhorner/archivebox-exporter) – Automatically or manually send pages from your browser to your ArchiveBox for archival.
 - [vscode-org-mode/vscode-org-mode](https://github.com/vscode-org-mode/vscode-org-mode) – Emacs Org Mode for Visual Studio Code